tdbowman/openAlt_W2021/USER_MANUAL.md

       * [uploadAuthor.py](https://github.com/darpanshah-wsu/openAlt_W2021/blob/master/web/uploadAuthor.py)
       * [uploadDOI.py](https://github.com/darpanshah-wsu/openAlt_W2021/blob/master/web/uploadDOI.py)
       * [uploadUni.py](https://github.com/darpanshah-wsu/openAlt_W2021/blob/master/web/uploadUni.py)

+      This can be easily done in VS Code by hitting `Ctrl + Shift + F` and searching and replacing the variable.

 ## 4. Collecting and Ingesting the Events, Metadata, and Citations 🏷️
 Before we can run the web server, we also need to collect the data from the Crossref API.
 This will take some time, as there are millions of events to collect.
 We highly recommend reading Crossref's [guide](https://www.eventdata.crossref.org/guide/) before continuing.